BDI-pathogens/EpiLine/README.md

 Option arguments which can be set are:
 1. `report_date` - the date of the start of the reporting period (e.g. `as.Date("2022-04-01")`).
 This is only used for the final plotting of the posteriors.
 2. `mcmc_n_samples` - the number of samples that the MCMC chains in Stan run for.
-This is default to `100` for a quick a dirty result (and will produce Stan warnings when run).
+This is default to `100` for a quick and dirty result (and will produce Stan warnings when run).
 We recommend using `1000` or `2000` for producing accurate answers.
 3.  `mcmc_n_hcainss` - the number of MCMC chains in Stan.
-This is default to `1` for a quick a dirty result, we recommend using at least `3` to allow for cross-chain checks.
+This is default to `1` for a quick and dirty result, we recommend using at least `3` to allow for cross-chain checks.
 4.  `prior_xxxxx` - for setting the priors in the model.

 The output charts are member functions of the R6 fit object returned by `fit=symptom_report.fit()`.
 The output is shown in the Example section above for results on simulated data (note with real data you do not provide a simulation object i.e. just call `fit$plot.symptoms()`).

 1. `fit$plot.symptoms()` - shows a plot of the posterior distribution for the number of people developing symptoms at each time point along with the report data (note this in general is lagged compared to symptoms).
 2. `fit$plot.r()` - shows a plot of the posterior distribution of the daily growth rate r(t).
-2. `fit$plot.symptom_report.dist()` - shows a plot of the posterior distribution of symptom-report distribution for the start and end of the reporting period.
+3. `fit$plot.symptom_report.dist()` - shows a plot of the posterior distribution of symptom-report distribution for the start and end of the reporting period.
+4. `fit$plot.symptom_report.quantiles()` - shows a plot of the posterior distribution for quantiles of the symptom-report distribution from the start to the end of the reporting period.

 ## Installation
 This is a R package and during the package build the Stan code is compiled.
 To build this package, clone the repository and then call `R CMD INSTALL --no-multiarch --with-keep.source $FULL_PATH_REPO_DIR`, where `$FULL_PATH_REPO_DIR` is the full path to the directory where the respository was cloned to.
 The package require `rstan`, `Rcpp`, `rstantools`, `StanHeaders`, `data.table`, `moments`, `R6`, `matrixStats` and `plotly` to be installed (all avaialbe on CRAN).